Yunuuuu/ggalign/README.md

-Additionally, I would like to extend my heartfelt thanks to @teunbrand, who has fulfilled my numerous feature requests, and assisted with the integration of new functions into ggplot2, and contributed to the ongoing maintenance of the `ggplot2` package.
+Additionally, I would like to extend my heartfelt thanks to @teunbrand, who has fulfilled my numerous feature requests, and assisted with the integration of new functions into ggplot2.